Marquice Williams

-Marquice O'Brien Williams (born November 8, 1985) is an American football coach who is the special teams coordinator for the Atlanta Falcons of the National Football League (NFL).
-He previously served as an assistant coach for the Detroit Lions, Houston Texans and Chicago Bears.
+Marquice O'Brien Williams (born November 8, 1985) is an American football coach and the senior special teams assistant for the Las Vegas Raiders of the National Football League (NFL).
+He previously served as an assistant coach for the Detroit Lions, Houston Texans, Chicago Bears, and Atlanta Falcons of the NFL.

-Early years
+Early life

-Williams is a native of Fresno, California and played as a defensive back at Fresno City College and at the University of Mary.
+Williams is a native of Fresno, California and played as a safety at Fresno City College and at the University of Mary.
 In 2005, Williams earned his associates degree from Fresno City College and in 2008, he earned his bachelor's degree in university studies from the University of Mary.

 Coaching career

 Winona State

 In 2010, Williams began his coaching career as an outside linebackers coach and assistant special teams coach at Winona State University.

 Central Oklahoma

 In 2011, Williams joined the University of Central Oklahoma as their linebackers coach.

 South Dakota

 In 2012, Williams was hired by the University of South Dakota to be their defensive line coach and community relations liaison.
 In 2015, Williams was given an additional role as special teams coordinator.